HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/install/NonRootInstall.md

-# How to Install HCL Digital Experience as a Non-Root User
+# Install HCL Digital Experience as a non-root user

 ## Applies to